krahets/hello-algo/en/docs/chapter_backtracking/n_queens_problem.md

 ### Row-by-row placing strategy

-As the number of queens equals the number of rows on the chessboard, both being $n$, it is easy to conclude that **each row on the chessboard permits, and indeed restricts, the placement of exactly one queen**.
+As the number of queens equals the number of rows on the chessboard, both being $n$, it is easy to conclude that **each row on the chessboard allows and only allows one queen to be placed**.

 This means that we can adopt a row-by-row placing strategy: starting from the first row, place one queen per row until the last row is reached.